 During pregnancy, women with high blood pressure are monitored closely to make sure blood pressure is well-controlled, the kidneys are functioning normally, and the fetus is growing normally.
 However, premature detachment of the placenta cannot be prevented or anticipated.
 Often, a baby must be delivered early to prevent stillbirth or complications due to severe high blood pressure (such as stroke) in the woman.

-Drugs may or may not be used, depending on how high blood pressure is and how well the kidneys are functioning.
-Use and choice of drugs to treat chronic and gestational hypertension are similar.
-However, gestational hypertension often occurs late in pregnancy and does not require treatment with drugs.
+Medications may or may not be used, depending on how high blood pressure is and how well the kidneys are functioning.
+Use and choice of medications to treat chronic and gestational hypertension are similar.
+However, gestational hypertension often occurs late in pregnancy and does not require treatment with medications.

 For mild to moderate high blood pressure (140/90 to 159/109 millimeters of mercury [mm Hg]), treatment depends on many factors.
 Doctors may recommend reducing physical activity to possibly help lower blood pressure.
-If reduced activity does not lower blood pressure, many experts recommend treatment with antihypertensive drugs.
-Whether the benefits of these drugs outweigh the risks is unclear.
-However, if the kidneys are not functioning normally, drugs are needed.
+If reduced activity does not lower blood pressure, many experts recommend treatment with antihypertensive medications.
+Whether the benefits of these medications outweigh the risks is unclear.
+However, if the kidneys are not functioning normally, medications are needed.
 If high blood pressure is not controlled well, the kidneys may be damaged further.

-For severe high blood pressure (160/110 mm Hg or higher), treatment with antihypertensive drugs is recommended (see table Antihypertensive Drugs).
-Treatment can reduce the risk of stroke and other complications due to high blood pressure.
+For severe high blood pressure (160/110 mm Hg or higher), treatment with antihypertensive medications is recommended (see table ).
+Treatment can reduce the risk of stroke and other complications due to high blood pressure Complications of high blood pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more .

 Women are taught to check their blood pressure at home.
 Doctors periodically do tests to determine how well the kidneys and liver are functioning and do ultrasonography to determine how well the fetus is growing.